Teen Traffic Safety Projects

 Drive for Life

-The Drive for Life (D4L) program started in 2010 in response to the loss of 7 student deaths in one school year at North Marion High School.
-The Drive for Life program involves doing a series of structured monthly campaigns that culminate into a weeklong event at the end of the school year
+The Drive for Life (D4L) program began in 2010 in response to the loss of seven students in one school year at North Marion High School.
+The program features a series of structured monthly campaigns that build up to a weeklong event at the end of the school year.

 Request a Speaker